 Think your refrigerator require service?
 You can schedule an appointment with Rhodes Appliance Repair.

-Rhodes Appliance Repair can fix most major brands and models of refrigerators – that includes restaurant models, side-by-side and stand-alone.Our experienced appliance repairmen in CITY complete training to troubleshoot and repair cooling problems, broken ice makers, condensation, puddles of water and leaks, lighting, touch controls, smart synchronization and various problems.
+Rhodes Appliance Repair can fix most major brands and models of refrigerators – that includes restaurant models, side-by-side and stand-alone.Our experienced appliance repairmen in Massachusetts complete training to troubleshoot and repair cooling problems, broken ice makers, condensation, puddles of water and leaks, lighting, touch controls, smart synchronization and various problems.
 We know all about refrigerator repair!
 Call today!

 OTHER REFRIGERATOR RESOURCES: